CGK-Laboratory/CGK-Laboratory.github.io/_members/fernando-chaure.md

   google-scholar: Pvxv7FAAAAAJ&hl=en
 ---

 Fernando Julian Chaure is the Research Software Engineer at the CGKlab, where he develops software for data analysis with a focus on creating reproducible and open tools.
-Fer holds a degree in Electronics Engineering from the University of Buenos Aires, Argentina, where he is currently a PhD candidate.
+Fer holds a PhD in Engineering from the University of Buenos Aires, Argentina.
 He is particularly interested in automating repetitive tasks to reduce human error and has recently been exploring conformal prediction and agent-based modeling.

 Throughout his career, Fer has developed multiple tools for analyzing electrophysiological signals and tracking neurons under non-stationary conditions.
 His passion for learning and applying new technologies is reflected in his work, which consistently aims to create useful and efficient solutions for research challenges.